 Treating Smoke Inhalation What Not to Do

-Fires kill more than 3,000 Americans each year.
-Most die not from burns but from oxygen deprivation due to smoke inhalation.
+In 2021, fires killed 4,316 Americans, and over the past 10 years, fire deaths have increased by almost 18%.
+Most die not from burns but from oxygen deprivation caused by smoke inhalation.
 Immediate survivors of the blaze are not out of the woods.
 The consequences of smoke inhalation can show up hours or even days later.
-Apparently healthy people can die even when they seem able to breathe.
+Healthy people can die even when they seem able to breathe.
 When treating smoke inhalation, here’s what not to do—and what you must do instead.

 First responders may have protective gear, but smoke inhalation survivors rarely do.
 Before treating the patient, move them far away from smoky buildings and cars.
-If there are visible ashes or smoke, the area is too smoky to be safe.
+The area is too smoky to be safe if there are visible ashes or smoke.

 Anyone who emerges from a smoky building or car may have suffered life-threatening smoke inhalation.
 Some patients initially seem fine, only to collapse into hypoxia or shock later.
 Do not rely on superficial signals of wellness.
 Instead, transport all patients that have been exposed to smoke.
 If a patient is resistant to being transported, explain to them that the symptoms of smoke inhalation do not always appear immediately.